The joint bidiagonalization method for large GSVD computations in finite precision: The JBD method for the GSVD computation

-If we also want to compute the approximations of the left generalized singular vectors corresponding to $L$, we need to compute the SVD of $\widehat{B}_{k}$.
-Let us assume that the SVD of $\widehat{B}_{k}$ is
+If we also want to compute an approximation of the left generalized singular vector $p_i^L$, we need to compute the SVD of $\bar{B}_{k}$.
+From \eqref{2.9}, it is known that $(B_k^T,\bar{B}_k^T)^T$ is column orthonormal.
+Therefore, the CS decomposition of the pair $\{B_k,\bar{B}_k\}$ is its GSVD, and that the right singular vectors of $B_k$ and $\bar{B}_k$ are identical.
+As a result, we can assume that the SVD of $\bar{B}_{k}$ is